 SMEs could also risk litigation for breaching the contractual obligations owed to the clients.
 Those facing ransomware attacks were also capable of suffering more than 24-hours of downtime.
 This means SMEs who have promised to maintain continued services to its clients are in danger of breaching contractual obligations.
-As a result, there could be a potential legal action from customers.
+As a result, there could be potential legal action from customers.

-SMEs could also suffer damage to its reputation if the security breaches are serious enough.
+SMEs could also suffer damage to their reputation if the security breaches are serious enough.
 Members of the public and other companies may lose confidence in companies that suffer security breaches and be reluctant to do business with them in the future.

 Because of their size, SMEs who suffer these attacks may be harder hit than their larger counterparts.